Summer Reading Selection

-This summer, new students at Goucher College will explore waterman culture and life on the bay with An Island Out of Time: A Memoir of Smith Island in the Chesapeake by journalist and writer Tom Horton.
-The book is Goucher’s 2006 summer reading assignment for incoming first-year and transfer students.
+This summer, new students to Goucher College will read Just Mercy, a work of nonfiction by Bryan Stevenson.
+The book is Goucher's 2017 summer reading assignment for first-year and transfer students.